seandstewart/bardly/pending/romances/cymbeline/uncut.md

 Deserves thy trust, and thy most perfect goodness
 Her assured credit.
 Blessed live you long!
 A lady to the worthiest sir that ever
-Country call’d his! and you his mistress, only
+Country call'd his! and you his mistress, only
 For the most worthiest fit!
 Give me your pardon.
 I have spoke this, to know if your affiance
 Were deeply rooted; and shall make your lord,
-That which he is, new o’er: and he is one
+That which he is, new o'er: and he is one
-The truest manner’d; such a holy witch
+The truest manner'd; such a holy witch
 That he enchants societies into him;
-Half all men’s hearts are his.
+Half all men's hearts are his.

 **IMOGEN**
 You make amends.

 **IACHIMO**
-He sits ’mongst men like a descended god:
+He sits 'mongst men like a descended god:
 He hath a kind of honour sets him off,
 More than a mortal seeming.
 Be not angry,
 Most mighty princess, that I have adventured
 To try your taking a false report; which hath
-Honour’d with confirmation your great judgment
+Honour'd with confirmation your great judgment
 In the election of a sir so rare,
 Which you know cannot err: the love I bear him
 Made me to fan you thus, but the gods made you,
 Unlike all others, chaffless.
 Pray, your pardon.

 **IMOGEN**
-All’s well, sir: take my power i’ the court
+All's well, sir: take my power i' the court
 for yours.

 **IACHIMO**